HaleyEgan/Humpback-Whale-Song-Classification/README.md

 ## Project Overview

 This project implements a deep learning pipeline to classify humpback whale vocalizations by geographic location using Convolutional Neural Networks (CNNs).
-The approach transforms raw audio recordings into visual spectrograms, which are then processed by a CNN in Tensorflow for location-based classification.
+The approach transforms raw audio recordings into spectrogram images, which are then processed using a CNN in Tensorflow for location-based classification.

 ## Pipeline Architecture

-**Audio → Spectrogram → CNN → Location Classification**
+**Audio → Spectrogram → CNN → Location Classification -> Model and Prediction Evaluation**

 ### Pipeline Components:

 1. **Audio Preprocessing**: Raw whale audio files are loaded and preprocessed
 2. **Spectrogram Generation**: Audio signals are converted to time-frequency representations (spectrograms)
-3. **CNN Classification**: Deep learning model analyzes spectrograms to predict whale location
+3. **CNN Classification**: Convolutional Neural Network analyzes spectrograms to find patterns based on whale location
-4. **Output**: Location classification for each audio sample
+4. **Output**: Location classification for each audio sample, and prediction of location for new audio samples

 ## Classification Approach